 - Secure shoes together using plastic cable ties (available at hardware stores) or string.
 Attach tags with safety pins or string, being careful not to damage the shoe.
 Use ziplock bags only for shoes that cannot be attached to each other.

 Tagging other items

 - Toys with Small Pieces: Put small pieces into a ziploc bag sealed with packing tape.
-Punch a hole in the top of the bag and attach it to the main part of the toy with string, a cable tie, or tape (if it will not damage the toy).
+Punch a hole in the top of the bag and attach it to the main part of the toy with string, a cable tie, or tape.

 - Items with Multiple Pieces: Tag each piece with your code, a brief description, and “1 of 2”, “2 of 2”, etc.; however, only write the item’s price on the main tag.
-If the item has small pieces, they should be packaged securely in clear plastic bags and attached string, cable ties, or tape (if it will not damage the item).
+If the item has small pieces, they should be packaged securely in clear plastic bags and attached with string, cable ties, or tape in a manner that will not damage the item.

 - Books: Use painters tape so the cover does not tear when the tag is removed at checkout.
 Be extra careful when tagging vintage books as they tear easily, even with painters tape.